A magical construct designed to provide information on all aspects of the Planescape D&D multiverse

 Challenge Rating: 6

-In the dark corners of the Underlands, where the veil ‘twixt life and death is as thin as a ghost’s whisper, there roams a creature most peculiar, yet strangely familiar to those who’ve trod the fields of the Prime Material — the mari lwyd.
+One of the strangest creatures of Underlands—peculiar, yet oddly familiar to those who’ve trod the fields of the Prime Material—is the mari lwyd.
 Picture this, berk: a quadruped, as thin as a starved shadow, draped in a shroud as white as the Ashen Waste’s bleakest desert.
 Its head, a horse’s skull, grins with an eerie, silent mirth.
 Ribbons and bells dangle from its bony crown, jingling a macabre melody that’s both festive and foreboding.

 And here’s a quirk for ya: the mari lwyd has a taste for the finer things in life.
 It adores a good feast, a splash of spirits (ironic, given its nature), though it never gets tipsy, mind you.
 It’s got a gentler soul compared to its kin, but cross it, and you’ll find its bite as harsh as winter’s frost, its hooves as heavy as the burden of the dead.

-In battle, it’s no frontline brawler, but a bard of bones, boosting its allies with eerie songs and rhymes that’d make a bard’s heart weep.
+In battle, it’s no frontline brawler, but a bard of bones, boosting its allies with eerie songs and rhymes that’d make a poet’s heart leap.
 Its laughter, a haunting whinny, can infect others with uncontrollable mirth, leaving foes helpless as babes.
-It’s a valued companion to other psychopomps, a spectral mount of sorts, but don’t you dare ask it for a ride uninvited — that’s a sure way to earn its ire.
+It’s a valued companion to other psychopomps, a spectral mount of sorts, but don’t you dare ask it for a ride uninvited—that’s a sure way to earn its ire.

-So, there’s your mari lwyd, a paradox of death and mirth, a reminder that even in the dark of the winter, life’s cycle goes on, and that there’s always room for a bit of cheer, even in the most unexpected of forms.
-A symbol, perhaps, of the eternal dance ‘twixt life and death, and the joy that can be found even in the bleakest of seasons.
+So, there’s your mari lwyd, a paradox of death and mirth, a reminder that even in the dark of the winter, life’s cycle goes on, and that there’s always room for a bit of cheer, even in the most unexpected of forms, and in the bleakest of seasons.

 Sources and Stats: